GridPlus/cryptobridge-contracts/README.md

 Further testing runs (with no contract changes) only require `truffle test`.

-Should you make any changes to the contract files, make sure you `rm -rf build` before running `truffle compile && truffle test`.
+For the case you ran into problems, cleanup the build directory with `rm -rf build` (or `rmdir /S /Q build`) before running `truffle compile && truffle test`.

 ## Sending Tokens